smorin/py-launch-blueprint/docs/source/tutorials/extending_template.md

-# Customizing the Template
+# Customizing the Py Launch Blueprint Template

-This tutorial will guide you through the process of customizing the Py Launch Blueprint template to fit your specific needs.
-Whether you want to add new features, modify existing configurations, or integrate additional tools, this guide will help you get started.
+This guide walks you through customizing the Py Launch Blueprint template to suit your needs, whether by adding new features, modifying configurations, or integrating additional tools.

 ## Table of Contents